-In providing advice to an employer, client or worker, members shall give paramount consideration to
+In providing advice to an employer, client or worker, members shall give paramount consideration to:

-- 5.1 their general obligation to act with Integrity, honesty, objectivity, impartiality - 5.2 their specific responsibility to workers - 5.3 the provision of advice and commentary so that it is always based on - 5.4 the best available fact and scientific method; - 5.5 their areas of professional competence: - 5.6 their obligation to - 5.7 avoid actual or potential conflicts of interest; - 5.8 maintain confidentiality; - 5.9 disclose when necessary to prevent likelihood of injury or disease; and - 5.10 the reputation of other AIOH members and the Institute.
+- 5.1 Their general obligation to act with integrity, honesty, objectivity and impartiality. - 5.2 Their specific responsibility to protect workers health and safety and prevention of occupational injury and disease associated with exposure to physical, chemical, and biological hazards; - 5.3 Their obligation to provide advice and commentary based on the best available facts and scientific methods within their areas of professional competence. - 5.4 Their obligation to avoid any potential conflicts of interest. - 5.5 requirement to maintaining confidentiality whilst disclosing only;. - (i) when necessary to prevent occupational injury or disease; and - (ii) a duty to consider the reputation of other AIOH members and the Institute.